-On 7 October 1922, the legendary Miss Georgina Ballantine landed the biggest ever rod-caught British salmon from the Glendelvine beat on the River Tay.
-Her feat that day will never be repeated for the chances of a salmon of this size existing today are truly miniscule.
+On 7 October 1922 the legendary Miss Georgina Ballantine landed the biggest ever rod-caught British salmon from the Glendelvine beat on the River Tay.
+Her feat that day will never be repeated, as the chances of a salmon of this size existing today are truly miniscule.

-For many years to come there will be those who turn to their children and say … I knew Miss Ballantine, who caught the record salmon... she was a truly wonderful person.Reverand Bell
+For many years to come there will be those who turn to their children and say … I knew Miss Ballantine, who caught the record salmon... she was a truly wonderful person.Reverend Bell

-The 10 February 10 1923 edition of the Fishing Gazette carried Georgina’s own story of this epic battle.
+The 10 February 1923 edition of the Fishing Gazette carried Georgina’s own story of this epic battle.
 Presumably, the truth had been stretched, or the capture reports so distorted, that Georgina needed to put the record straight.
-The editor and owner, Robert Bright Marston, was only too pleased to get this 'exclusive' scoop as penned by Georgina herself.
+The editor and owner, Robert Bright Marston, was only too pleased to get this exclusive scoop.
+The article began:

 "Heading for the north bank, we were in the act of landing about 200 yards above the bridge when he came practically to the end of the boat.
 Scenting danger ahead, he again ran out of reach.
 Leaving the boat, we followed him down, and as chance would have it he passed between the north pier and the bank when going under the bridge, otherwise we would have been in a dreadful hole."

 They disembarked from the small boat then clambered aboard as once again the fish made its way downstream.
-The strain began to tell on Georgina, even though she was veteran salmon angler having taken three fish earlier in the day up to 27lbs.
+The strain began to tell on Georgina, even though she was a veteran salmon angler, having taken three fish earlier in the day up to 27lbs.

-Darkness fell and they could make out the trees on the island silhouetted against the sky.
+Darkness fell and Georgina and James could make out the trees on the island silhouetted against the sky.

 "We had hoped by the light of the moon to find a suitable landing-place, but unfortunately a dark cloud obscured her.
 The fish kept running out a few paces, and then returning, but long intervals were spent without even a movement.
 He inclined always downstream until the middle of the island was reached, and the light in the cottage window at Sparrowmuir blinked cheerily across the river.

-Next day the local newspaper carried the following headline but even then it was not front page news as it would have been today.
+The next day the local newspaper, the Perthshire Advertiser, carried the following headlines, but even then it was not front page news as it would have been today.

 This association with hospitals was no coincidence as Georgina had been decorated for her work with the Red Cross in France and had worked at a number of hospitals up and down the country.
-She later attended dinners in her honour and she became the most famous woman (angler) in Scotland.
-In 1923 the giant tackle firm Milwards conducted a review of all the British Angling Records and in commemoration of her epic battle awarded Georgina a special Milwards 'Fly Brooch'.
+She later attended dinners in her honour and became the most famous female angler in Scotland.
+In 1923 the giant tackle firm Milwards conducted a review of all the British Angling Records and, in commemoration of her epic battle, awarded Georgina a special Milwards 'Fly Brooch'.

-Even in 1922 at the relatively early age of 32, Georgina had arthritis in her hands and this worsened in her later years to such an extent that she was crippled and eventually her legs were amputated.
+Even in 1922 at the relatively early age of 32, Georgina had arthritis in her hands.
+This worsened in her later years to such an extent that she was crippled and eventually her legs were amputated.
 Georgina never married.
 The villagers rallied around to take care of her and she even had a special alarm light fitted on the top of cottage.
 If she was in trouble, the light attracted help from the neighbours.

-Sadly she passed away in 1970 and this epitaph, spoken by Reverand Bell at her funeral, sums up the kind of person she was.
+She passed away in 1970 and this epitaph, spoken by Reverend Bell at her funeral, sums up the kind of person she was.